Ashton-Sidhu/aethos/docs/index.rst

 .. code:: python

-    clean.data # If your data IS NOT split clean.x_train # If your data IS split clean.x_test # If your data IS split
+    clean.x_train # If your data IS NOT split clean.x_train # If your data IS split clean.x_test # If your data IS split